Introduction

 Oracle Exadata: Renowned for its performance and scalability, Oracle Exadata is a popular choice for enterprises with extensive data requirements.

-IBM Db2 Warehouse: IBM Db2 Warehouse offers a comprehensive suite of data warehousing solutions, catering to businesses of all sizes.
+IBM Db2 Warehouse: IBM Db2 Warehouse offers a comprehensive suite of enterprise data warehousing solutions, catering to businesses of all sizes.

 2. Cloud Data Warehouses: